 - Seminars or Speaking Engagements

 - Intended Response

 Following the above six steps (Review, Identify Goals and Outcomes, Identify Target, Research, Develop Plan and Evaluate) is just one way to create an Outreach Strategy.
-For more information on Outreach Planning, see the Literacy Basics module on Marketing and some of the Additional Resources at the end of this module.
+For more information on Outreach Planning, see CLO’s Marketing 101 module and some of the Additional Resources at the end of this module.

 A critical part of your Outreach Plan is how to contact your target audience.
 Each audience may require a different means of communication.
 Meeting with other community service providers or sending an email to an Ontario Works caseworker are good ways to communicate with an audience, but contacting potential learners may be a different matter.

 Almost all LBS programs name word of mouth as the most successful way to reach learners.
 By this, we mean that new learners are often told about the program by a friend or family member.

 Learners can spread the word and refer new learners to your program.
 Adult students are a wonderful inspiration to potential learners.
 Don’t forget exiting learners as a potential method of outreach.
 The sole determinant of Customer Satisfaction, in the Customer Service dimension of the Service Quality Standard, is the response to one question: